-Use the face tracker to create an effect that responds to someone's face.
+Use the face tracker to create an effect that responds to or augments someone's face.

-You can add more than one face tracker to a scene, to create an effect that responds to more than one person.
+You can add more than one face tracker to a scene, to create an effect that can be used by more than one person.

 To insert a face tracker:

-When you've selected the face tracker in the Scene tab, you can make changes to its properties in the Inspector on the right of the interface.
+When you've selected the face tracker in the Scene Panel, you'll see its properties in the Inspector on the right of the interface.

-Uncheck this box to stop the face tracker and any children from being rendered in the scene.
+Uncheck the box next to Visible to stop the face tracker and any children from being rendered in the scene.

 Turn the points being tracked on the face into a texture - find out more in this guide.